 Depending on which organization you would like to join, there is a different process for becoming a member.
 Please read the description of the councils by clicking the "Councils" tab in the menu bar at the top of this page first so you clearly know what membership process you are intending to go through.
 Then, click the links at the top or scroll down for more information on recruitment or intake.

 Interfraternity Council fraternities recruit new members into their organization through a “Recruitment Week” process.
 This week, typically occurring at the beginning of each semester, begins with a required orientation for potential new members and a chance to meet representatives from each chapter.
+Recruitment week for the spring 2014 semester has concluded.

 Each organization accepts New Members through a New Member Education process which is set in place by each respective organization’s National infrastructure.